WordPress currently powers more than 26% of the web, with users sharing 41 million new posts every month.

 ADDING IMAGES & MEDIA

 To enhance your post, you may want to add images or even a PDF file within the text.
-This can be achieved by click on the ‘Add Media’ button, located just above the main content box.
+This can be achieved by click on the ‘+’ button.

-A popup will open and you’ll be able either upload a new file or select one from the ‘Media Library’.
+A popup will open and you’ll be able to add an image block.
+This will give you the option to upload a new file or select one from the ‘Media Library’.
 The Media library contains the files you have previously uploaded to your website.

 Before inserting your image into the post, you can add extra formatting – which is recommended as this can help boost your SEO and website accessibility.